 If you utilize direct mail, you should compare the advantages of using the USPS EDDM Retail service versus a compiled list.
-Our direct mail clients are taking advantage of our USPS EDDM mailing services to canvas small geographic areas.
+Our direct mail clients are taking advantage of our USPS EDDM Postcards for mailing services to canvas small geographic areas.
 Best of all, they are saving big money by doing this.

 I don’t want to ignore the necessity for a mailing that uses a complied list.
 My objective is to show an example of how you can save money when your goal is to hit every address within a small portion of a postal carrier’s route.
 Let me give you an example of the various industries we work with that are taking advantage of the USPS EDDM mailing service.
-They include Real Estate Agents/Realtors, Restaurants, Attorneys, Gyms/Fitness Clubs, Construction Contractors, Plumbers, Politicians, Doctors/Dentists, Local Retailers and Dry Cleaners.
+They include Real Estate Agents/Realtors, Restaurants, Attorneys, Gyms/Fitness Clubs, Construction Contractors, Roofers, Plumbers, Politicians, Neighborhood Councils, Doctors/Dentists, Local Retailers and Dry Cleaners.
 In conclusion, any business that relies on selling to a local clientele of homes and businesses can successfully save money by using Every Door Direct Mail from the Post Office for their direct mail marketing needs.

 Here’s a quick comparison between a small postcard, mailed at the 1st class presort rate compared to a jumbo card mailed using EDDM.